pl3onasm/AADS/algorithms/sorting/README.md

 ## Linear-time sorts

-The only way to escape the $\Omega(nlogn)$ lower bound for comparison sorts is to exploit special properties of the input elements, such as the range of possible values.
+The only way to escape the $\Omega(n\log n)$ lower bound for comparison sorts is to exploit special properties of the input elements, such as the range of possible values.
 This is exactly what linear-time sorts do.
 The most well-known non-comparison sorts are counting sort, radix sort and bucket sort.
 For example, counting sort assumes that the input elements are integers in the range $0$ to $k$, for some integer $k = O(n)$.
 Radix sort assumes that the input elements are integers represented in a fixed number of digits in some base $b$.
 And bucket sort assumes that the input elements are uniformly distributed in the interval $[0, 1)$.

 ## Sorting algorithms